niamhbelton/Unsupervised-Motion-Artefact-Detection/README.md

 ### MR-ART
-Download the data from the following link; https://openneuro.org/datasets/ds004173/versions/1.0.2 Change the file paths in the notebook 'convert_mrart_to_png.ipynb' and run the notebook to convert each MR-ART MRI to individual slices of type png.
+Download the data from the following link; https://openneuro.org/datasets/ds004173/versions/1.0.2

+Change the file paths in the notebook 'Data_Prep/convert_mrart_to_png.ipynb' and run the notebook to convert each MR-ART MRI to individual slices of type png.
 The code also splits the data into folders 'ones', 'twos' and 'threes' depending on their quality assessment score as given in scores.tsv.

 ### IXI
 The data for the IXI dataset is provided in a zip file.